What Causes Muscle

 Symptoms of sarcopenia include:

 Sarcopenia can be caused by factors out of your control, such as serious disease and being bedridden.
 However, the progress of sarcopenia is highly dependent on lifestyle.
-With the right lifestyle changes, you can control, avoid and even reverse it.
+With the right lifestyle changes, you can control, avoid and even reverse muscle loss.

 Take our free hormone assessment to see how Hormone Replacement Therapy can help you.